Introduction

 Your data protection rights

-• to ask that we update, complete or correct your information, if it is inaccurate or incomplete
+• To ask that we update, complete or correct your information, if it is inaccurate or incomplete.

-If you are unhappy with the way in which we have used your information you have the right to complain to the Information Commissioner’s Office (ICO).
+If you are still unhappy with the way in which we have used your information you have the right to complain to the Information Commissioner’s Office (ICO).